 From the moment our kids hopped on the Pello Reyes, they were in love.
 And to be honest, from the moment the parents hopped on it, we were in love too!
 The Pello Reyes features a lightweight frame and nine gears for easily tackling hills, grippy Kenda K-RAD tires for confidence on any terrain, disc brakes for better stopping power, and super responsive steering.
 This precision-crafted bike was built for turning on a dime, stopping on a dime, and dominating every path in between.

-While still having a more upright frame design and grip shifters suitable for the average rider, the Reyes steps it up a notch by providing mechanical disc brakes and wider, knobby tires, which makes the bike suitable for more aggressive dirt riding as well.
+While still having a more upright frame design suitable for the average rider, the Reyes steps it up a notch by providing mechanical disc brakes and wider, knobby tires, and trigger shifters which makes the bike suitable for more aggressive dirt riding as well.

 With a 6″ seat height range of 25.25 – 31″, the Pello Reyes fits kids with inseams approximately 22 – 29″.
 Most high-end 24″ bikes are built in this range, with the Pello’s 25″ minimum seat height being on the “smaller” end, while the woom 5, the largest 24″ bike we recommend, has a 26.4″ minimum seat height.